 Each team will receive a team fundraising page that can be shared on social media or sent to family and friends.
-Whenever a donation is made to a participant of any team, the amount that participant has raised, as well as the team’s total amount raised, will reflect the donation.
+If a donation is made to a specific participant of any team, the amount that participant has raised, as well as the team’s total amount raised, will reflect the donation.

 When team fundraising is enabled, participants and teams can visit your campaign and sign up.
 Or, you can keep the participant list closed, and only add specific participants and teams.
 Learn more about these two options here:

 Private vs. public registration: What’s the difference